True to their name, the handfishes are a family of fishes that walk with their over-sized "hands" rather than swim.

 The major threats to the recovery of the Spotted Handfish include pollution and habitat loss due to sedimentation.
 You can download a fact sheet HERE.

-Red Handfish are currently known from only two small 50m long patches of reef in south-eastern Tasmania, and are thought to have a total population of approximately 70 individuals.
+Red Handfish are currently known from only two small 50m long patches of reef in south-eastern Tasmania, and are thought to have a total population of approximately 100 adults.

 They vary in colour from bright-red to light pink/ brown and are typically less than 10cm in length.
 Habitat loss and destruction, pollution and urban developments are the main threats to the recovery of the Red handfish population.